-The Best and Worst Patriotic Superstars of All-Time in WWE
+The Best and Worst Patriotic Superstars of All Time in WWE

 Sgt.
 Slaughter is the first great patriot in WWE history.

-The former drill sergeant in the US Marines, he originally arrived in Vince McMahon's company as a heel, targeting the likes of Pat Patterson and Bob Backlund.
+A former drill sergeant in the U.S. Marines, he originally arrived in Vince McMahon's company as a heel, targeting the likes of Pat Patterson and Bob Backlund.
 In 1984, though, McMahon recognized the potential patriotic hero he had on his hands and necessitated a babyface turn that saw Slaughter opposing the hated Iranian villain The Iron Sheik.

 Their matches, including a bloody Boot Camp match, established the unbreakable connection Slaughter had with the American fans.
 His reciting of the Pledge of Allegiance after wins earned him even greater popularity and, as told to Nick Piccone of Philly Voice, the attention of President Ronald Reagan.